danangcrysnanto/bovine-graphs-mapping/README.md

 **Background**

-The bovine linear reference sequence was assembled from a DNA sample of a Hereford cow.
-It lacks diversity because it does not contain allelic variation.
-Lack of diversity is a drawback of linear references that results in reference allele bias.
-High nucleotide diversity and the separation of individuals by hundreds of breeds make cattle uniquely suited to investigate the optimal composition of variation-aware references.
+The current bovine genomic reference sequence was assembled from the DNA of a Hereford cow.
+The resulting linear assembly lacks diversity because it does not contain allelic variation.
+Lack of diversity is a drawback of linear references that causes reference allele bias.
+High nucleotide diversity and the separation of individuals by hundreds of breeds make cattle ideally suited to investigate the optimal composition of variation-aware references.

 **Results**

-We augment the bovine linear reference sequence (ARS-UCD1.2) with variants filtered for allele frequency in dairy (Brown Swiss, Holstein) and dual-purpose (Fleckvieh, Original Braunvieh) cattle breeds to construct breed-specific and pan-genome reference graphs using the *vg toolkit*.
-We find that read mapping is more accurate to variation-aware than linear references if pre-selected variants are used for graph construction.
-Graphs that contain random variants don’t improve read mapping over the linear reference sequence.
-Breed-specific augmented graphs and pan-genome graphs enable almost similar accuracy improvements over the linear reference.
-We construct a whole-genome graph that contains the Hereford-based reference sequence and 14 million variants filtered for allele frequency in the Brown Swiss cattle breed.
-We show that our novel variation-aware reference facilitates accurate read mapping and unbiased sequence variant genotyping.
+We augment the bovine linear reference sequence (ARS-UCD1.2) with variants filtered for allele frequency in dairy (Brown Swiss, Holstein) and dual-purpose (Fleckvieh, Original Braunvieh) cattle breeds to construct either breed-specific or pan-genome reference graphs using the *vg toolkit*.
+We find that read mapping is more accurate to variation-aware than linear references if pre-selected variants are used to construct the genome graphs.
+Graphs that contain random variants do not improve read mapping over the linear reference sequence.
+Breed-specific augmented and pan-genome graphs enable almost similar mapping accuracy improvements over the linear reference.
+We construct a whole-genome graph that contains the Hereford-based reference sequence and 14 million alleles that have alternate allele frequency greater than 0.03 in the Brown Swiss cattle breed.
+We show that our novel variation-aware reference facilitates accurate read mapping and unbiased sequence variant genotyping for SNPs and Indels.

 **Conclusions**

-We developed the first variation-aware reference graph for an agricultural animal using variants that were filtered for allele frequency: https://doi.org/10.5281/zenodo.3570312.
-The novel reference structure improves sequence read mapping and variant genotyping over the linear reference.
-Our work may serve as a guideline to establish variation-aware reference structures in species with high genetic diversity and many sub-populations.
+We developed the first variation-aware reference graph for an agricultural animal: [https://doi.org/10.5281/zenodo.3570312.
+Our novel reference structure improves sequence read mapping and variant genotyping over the linear reference.
+Our work is a first step towards the transition from linear to variation-aware reference structures in species with high genetic diversity and many sub-populations.

 ----